Collective-Unconscious/offerings/rules.md

 The reservation process is here to prevent overlapping of Visage IDs in case someone else has submitted an update with a new Visage, and to make sure no empty slots are left in the Visage menu on release.

+## Holiday Global Variable Guidelines

+Collective Unconscious has a global variable that tracks the current holiday, with 0 being None.
+While Nexus decor and costumes will be organized by management, developers are free to add special decor and events to their own worlds as well, provided they follow these rules:

+- No permanent collectibles that can only be accessed during the holiday.
+Book covers, menu themes, and masks may be allowed if they’re given a way to be unlocked permanently after first appearing in the holiday.
+The main Nexus masks will likely be kept temporary.
+- New music is allowed as long as it is either not unlockable in the record player or automatically granted upon visiting the area normally.
+- Map layouts cannot change, as it could cause sync issues.
+- Maps can be heavily redecorated as long as the layout is the same.
+- Entire worlds and subareas should not be locked behind the holiday.
+- Unique NPCs and events can be available during the holiday as long as they make thematic sense (soft rule, to be reviewed on a case-by-case basis).
+- Temporary pseudos (akin to the party hat) are allowed in other worlds.
+- Temporary vending machine items are allowed as long as they are not part of the CE and the big VM.
+- A permanent collectible pseudo can be given a cosmetic change for a holiday that is reverted afterward.
+- Book covers and menu themes cannot be given cosmetic changes for a holiday, due to the effort required in updating the book.
+- No references to overt religious imagery or real religious figures, but other decor inspired by religious holidays is allowed.
+Santa Claus is not considered a religious figure, as his design and purpose is divorced from the original St. Nicholas.

 ## Maniac Patch Guidelines

 Maniac patch is a patch for RPG Maker 2003 which adds a lot of new commands, and expands some commands.